-No Current Methodology for Estimating a "Domestic-Only" Value Is Consistent with Circular A-4
+No Current Methodology for Estimating a "Domestic-Only" Value Is Consistent with Practices for Reasoned Decisionmaking

-Even if EPA could reasonably disregard global harms caused by emissions of a global pollutant like greenhouse gases, EPA has not identified a reasonable methodology for calculating a domestic-only value.
 OMB, the National Academies of Sciences, and the economic literature all agree that existing methodologies for calculating a "domestic-only" value of the social cost of greenhouse gases are deeply flawed and result in severe and misleading underestimates.

 In developing the social cost of carbon, the IWG did offer some such domestic estimates.
 Using the results of one economic model (FUND) as well as the U.S. share of global gross domestic product ("GDP"), the group generated an "approximate, provisional, and highly speculative" range of 7-23% of the global social cost of carbon as an estimate of the purely direct climate effects to the United States.
-105 Yet, as the IWG itself acknowledged, this range is almost certainly an underestimate because it ignores significant, indirect costs to trade, human health, and security that are likely to "spill over" into the United States as other regions experience climate change damages, among other effects.
-106
+96 Yet, as the IWG itself acknowledged, this range is almost certainly an underestimate because it ignores significant, indirect costs to trade, human health, and security that are likely to spill over into the United States as other regions experience climate change damages, among other effects.97

-Neither the existing IAMs nor a share of global GDP are appropriate bases for calculating a domestic-only estimate.
-The IAMs were never designed to calculate a domestic SCC, since a global SCC is the economic efficient value.
+Neither the existing IAMs nor a share of global GDP are an appropriate basis for calculating a domesticonly estimate.
+The IAMs were never designed to calculate a domestic SCC, since a global SCC is the economically efficient value.
 FUND, like other IAMS, includes some simplifying assumptions: of relevance, FUND and the other IAMs are not able to capture the adverse effects that the impacts of climate change in other countries will have on the United States through trade linkages, national security, migration, and other forces.
-This is why the IWG characterized the domestic-only estimate from FUND as a "highly speculative" underestimate.
-Similarly, a domestic-only estimate based on some rigid conception of geographic borders or U.S. share of world GDP will fail to capture all the climate-related costs and benefits that matter to U.S. citizens.
-The U.S. citizens have economic and other interests abroad that are not fully reflected in the U.S. share of global GDP.
-GDP is a "monetary value of final goods and services-that is, those that are bought by the final user-produced in a country in a given period of time."
-GDP therefore does not reflect significant U.S. ownership interests in foreign businesses, properties, and other assets, as well as consumption abroad including tourism, To even the 8 million
+98 This is why the IWG characterized the domestic-only estimate from FUND as a "highly speculative" underestimate.
+Similarly, a domestic-only estimate based on some rigid conception of geographic borders or U.S. share of world GDP will fail to capture all the climate-related